ThomasBassa/near-netcar/docs/Chris' Update Requirments.md

 3. The vehicle shall travel along the shortest possible safe path between waypoints
 4. The vehicle shall have the option to be autonomous
 5. The vehicle shall move only along sidewalks while moving autonomously
-6. The vehicle shall stop when it detects itself as being off-path *how to test* *also it should just get back on the path*
+6. The vehicle shall travel back to the sidewalk when it detects itself as being off-path
 7. The vehicle shall have the option to be manually controlled